A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q. How do I request reimbursement under the Adoption Assistance benefit?

-A. Submit your request for reimbursement under the Adoption Assistance benefit in MyHR powered by Workday.
+A. Submit your request for reimbursement under the Adoption Assistance benefit in MyHR.
 Your reimbursement will be paid to you through Assurant Payroll within one to two pay periods of receipt of your complete and approved request.

 Q: What is back-up care?

 A: Assurant has teamed up with Bright Horizons to provide back-up care for when you’re in a bind.
-You do not need to be enrolled in the Assurant Health Plan to take advantage of back-up care.
+You do not need to be enrolled in an Assurant health plan to take advantage of back-up care.
 We’ll subsidize up to seven days per year for care of your dependent children or dependent adults for which you provide assistance (such as a parent, in-law or grandparent) through Bright Horizons’ national network of qualified facilities and caregivers.

 Q: What type of back-up care is available?